Lesson 3: Free hardanger pattern

 Buttonhole stitch edging

 Before we do any cutting we will stitch the buttonhole stitch edge, again with the pearl number 5 thread.
-Follow the chart for placement.
+Follow the downloaded chart for placement.

 Secure the thread with a waste knot and work from left to right.